 Couscous has grown in popularity over the past few years, so you should not have too much trouble finding it in most major supermarkets.
-The first stop in a grocery store should be in the rice and/or grains aisle.
-This is where couscous is usually stocked at most grocery stores.
+The first stop in a grocery store should be in the rice and/or grains aisle—that's where couscous is usually stocked.